pojosontheweb/ttt-stripes-quickstart/ARTICLE.md

 ### Page Templating (layouts)

 The Stripes taglib provides layout tags (`stripes:layout`) that allows to create templates for pages or page fragments.
-Those are user to create the global page layout which is reused in views.
+Those are used to create the global page layouts that can be reused in views.

 When using TTT, you don't need those tags.
-They are not provided by `StripesTags` because TTT has built-in capabilities for composition of templates.
+They are not provided by `StripesTags` because TTT has built-in composition/nesting capabilities.

 Let's say we want a global template to reuse in various pages, with an arbitrary content.